I'm Alexandra, a coach, therapist and DEI consultant. I run programmes to help live your truest life

 Another root of Gestalt Therapy is the father of body psychotherapy, Wilhelm Reich.
 From him comes the idea that there is holistic mind-body-emotion connection.
 The Gestalt therapist invites body into the therapy not as a separate part but an integral aspect of the individual’s experience.
 This way of working can be transferred to support an actress to connect with their body experience as an integral part of their acting.

-The three basic pillars of Gestalt Therapy are; 1) the phenomenological method; 2) awareness and 3) the dialogical method.
+The three basic pillars of Gestalt Therapy are:

 The phenomenological method is about staying with current experience, the ‘here and now’ and using this as a starting point from which to experiment with other ways of doing things.
 Similarly when as an actor you do improv, you experiment and play starting from your present process.
 There is no ‘wrong’ way or ‘right’ way.
 In Gestalt Therapy we experiment in order to gain more understanding or to try a different way of doing things.